12 Easy Tips to Improve Your PCB Desoldering Today

 - Once the braid is full of solder, you must trim the spent portion and move to fresh braid in order to pull more solder.
 Remove the iron and braid simultaneously to avoid soldering the wire to the board.

 So there you have it.
 With these tips, you’re using industry-tested best practices for efficient solder removal.
 And now we would like to hear from you.
 What did you think of our list?
 Did we miss an important tip?
-Tell us your thoughts and questions.
-And if you have any tips that we didn’t include, be sure to post them below.
+Be sure to post your questions and comments below.
+If you need help selecting the best desoldering braid for your application, just contact us.